 Port Townsend’s Historic District

-You can spend an entire day just window shopping, checking out the museum or learning about in sailing in the Maritime Center.
+You can spend an entire day just window shopping, checking out the museum or learning about in sailing in the Northwest Maritime Center.

 Doc’s Marina Grill